Back to Setting Up Billboards in Virtual Camera Compounds

 Capture Default

 By default, the origin of the scene is the default position of the free camera if you reset it.
-With this feature, you can define the current position of the free camera as default.
+With this feature, you can define the current position of the free camera as the default.

 Reset Free Cam